vckyou/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.